Faxulous/tennisgnn_predictions/README.md

 ## Updates

-Updating will be ad-hoc, with probabilities, Kelly stakes, and outcomes updated at different times.
+Updates will be committed ad-hoc, with probabilities, Kelly stakes, and outcomes updated at different times.
 Importantly though, our probability estimates will always be published ex-ante.

 Our betting model will be detailed fully in our published work, so we state simply here: